-Did Berend and Mauk exchange thoughts on crystallography and mineral structure?
+Did Berend and M.C.
+(Mauk) Escher exchange thoughts on crystallography and mineral structure?
 I bet they did.
-I bet they wrote letters to each other, but if they did, I don’t know about them.
-We do know that Mauk was a letter writer, because I have a fascinating book with a collection of letters between Mauk and his nephew (Berend’s son) Rudolf Escher, a composer.
-And Mauk designed an ‘ex libris’ book stamp for his brother Berend, paying homage to his expertise on vulcanoes.
+I bet they wrote letters to each other, but if they did, we don’t know about them.
+We do know that Mauk was a letter writer, because I have a fascinating book with a collection of letters between Mauk and his nephew Rudolf Escher (Berend’s son), who was a composer.
+And Mauk designed an ‘ex libris’ book stamp for his brother Berend, paying homage to his expertise on volcanoes.

 Left: Rudolf Escher and M.C.
 Escher “Beweging en metamorfosen, een briefwisseling” (‘movement and metamorphosis, an exchange of letters).
 1985 – my copy.
 Right: Ex Libris for Berend Escher, designed by M.C.
 Escher